zhanyang01/tp/docs/DeveloperGuide.md

 8. This object will then be passed to `Logic`.
 9. The execution will then be over as the updated list of filtered `Person` objects are displayed on the Ui

-The following sequence diagram shows how the Filter Policy Description operation works:
+The following activity diagram shows how the Filter Policy Description operation works:
 <img src="diagrams/FilterPolicyActivityDiagram.png" width="450" />

 ### Toggle Mode feature